metafloor/bwip-js/demo/README.md

 found at the end of this document.
 Barcodes are generated as PNG images (node-js and react-native) or to a canvas (browser) or as SVG (all platforms).

+> Note to users of `ean2`,`ean5`,`ean8`,`ean13`,`upca`,`upce`,`isbn`, ....
+A recent release
+> of BWIPP added the `guarddescent` option, which changed final image height.
+Prior to the
+> new release, symbol height was determined by the long "guard" bars.
+New releases
+> determine height using the short bars.
+The resulting image height increases by 5px at
+> `scale=1`, 10px at `scale=2`, etc.  To achieve the old image height, decrease `height` by 1.75mm
+> or set `height` to 23.6mm if using the default.
+This change appears in version 4.10.

 > Version 4.8 includes the new text layout features provided in recent releases of BWIPP.
 If you use
 > a custom drawing interface and want to take advantage of the new capabilities, see the
 > [example drawing object](https://github.com/metafloor/bwip-js/wiki/Annotated-Example-Drawing-Object)